Monique B. Jones, President & CEO

 In addition to her bachelor’s in accounting from Illinois State University, she earned a master’s in history with a focus on Latin America and the Caribbean from the University of Illinois at Chicago.
 She enjoys hiking in the forest preserves around the Chicagoland region, and spending time at home with her husband and two Collie Shepard dogs.

-Holly Ambuehl, Director, Policy and Government Affairs
+Holly Ambuehl, Senior Director of Policy and Government Affairs

 [email protected] • 312-327-8939Holly is a seasoned public policy expert and advocate, with twenty years of experience in the nonprofit, philanthropic, and public sectors.
 Most recently, Holly worked for Illinois Partners for Human Service as the Central Illinois community organizer and statewide public policy manager, representing over 100 nonprofit organizations at every level of government.
 Holly achieved a master’s degree in social work from Boston College, with a concentration in community organizing, policy, planning, and administration.
 She is a Phoenix native and mountain lover but currently lives happily with her husband, son, and mountain dog in a 105-year-old house in the mostly flat Normal, IL.